Staff

 Paige Voltmer – Toddler Program Director

 Hello!
-My name is Paige Voltmer and I am excited to say this is my first year teaching!
-I recently graduated from Pennsylvania State University with a Bachelor’s in Speech Language Pathology.
+I have been in the toddler program at The Patchwork School for two years now!
+Pathwork is where I began my teaching journey after graduating with a Bachelor’s degree in Speech Language Pathology at Pennsylvania State University.
 I have plans to attend graduate school in the future, but wanted some experience working with children before I pursued that part of my career.
 My goal is to become a Speech Language Pathologist who works with children, preferably in the school setting.
 I have worked with children for many years and have loved every minute of it.
 I am so inspired by their carefree outlooks and desires to learn.
 It feels so special to help facilitate their learning and development, and I am grateful to the Patchwork community for giving me the opportunity to do so.

 We love Patchwork — A beautiful environment with supportive, caring, educated teachers and administrators who have implemented a Reggio/Free School curriculum very successfully.
 This school is a real treasure where young children can thrive.